alexhaydock/pinewall/README.md

 mokutil --sb-state && echo 'PK Keys:' && mokutil --pk | grep "Issuer:" && echo 'DB Keys:' && mokutil --db | grep "Issuer:"
 ```

 (Yes, there are private keys already in the `keys/` directory in this repo.
 Maybe you're here because your repo scanning tool found them.
 No, they're never used for any prod systems.
-They're mostly just here as an example so the scheduled GitHub Actions pipeline.)
+They're mostly just here as an example so the scheduled GitHub Actions pipeline actually works.)